How To Use PowerShell for Active Directory Password Help

 Extract From the Security Information

-Now that we have the machine’s security information stored within a PowerShell variable, we can use string manipulation to extract the desired elements.
-In this case, I am going to extract the machine’s minimum password length.
+Now that the machine’s security information is stored in a PowerShell variable, we can use string manipulation to extract the desired elements.
+In this case, I will extract the machine’s minimum password length.
 Here are the commands that I used:

 $Line=$File | Select-String -Pattern MinimumPasswordLength